-Today, our South Jersey work sexual harassment attorneys at The Law Firm of Morgan Rooks, PC want to shed light on the two main forms of sexual harassment and what the key differences are between the two.
+Today, our South Jersey work sexual harassment attorneys at The Law Firm of Morgan Rooks, PC want to shed light on the two primary forms of sexual harassment and what the key differences are between the two.

-Quid Pro Quo
+What Is the Definition of Quid Pro Quo Harassment?

 Quid pro quo sexual harassment is the type of harassment that most people are familiar with.
 The literal translation of the Latin phrase quid pro quo translates to “something for something” or “this for that.”
-Quid pro quo sexual harassment is often seen splashed across our television screens and in cinematic scenes where someone in a position of power offers a subordinate something enticing if in return they provide them with sexual favors.
+Quid pro quo sexual harassment is often seen splashed across our television screens and in cinematic scenes where someone in a position of power offers a subordinate something enticing if, in return, they provide them with sexual favors.
 An example of this could be a supervisor offering an employee a raise/promotion if they meet his or her sexual demands.

 If you or a loved one have been mistreated and harassed by an employer that you think could potentially fall under quid pro quo sexual harassment, contact our team to start an investigation immediately.

 The other type of sexual harassment, a hostile work environment, is when one person is frequently offering unwanted pervasive sexual comments, requests, or advances toward another person.
 This may include the display of inappropriate or offensive materials, sexual jokes, persistent and unwanted actions, or interference with a person’s ability to move freely.

 Unlike quid pro quo sexual harassment, hostile work environment based on sexual harassment must either be severe or pervasive.
 If the conduct in question was limited to a single, isolated comment that never happened again, it might not be treated as hostile work environment sexual harassment.
 But, if a single event was severe enough, such as offensive sexual contact/touching, it might rise to the level of creating a hostile work environment.
 Note that sexual harassment claims can include both quid pro quo and hostile work environment categories.